MyutVoilim/Digit_Recognizer/README.md

 ### Tools
 - <b>C#:</b> I chose C# to push my boundaries and deepen my expertise in a industry-standard language known for its scalability and efficiency.
 My goal was to enhance my proficiency in Microsoft's ecosystem, taking advantage of C#'s seamless integration with .NET and WPF.

-- <b>WPF</b> built on the .NET Framework, this provides a powerful framework for developing rich graphical user interfaces.
+- <b>WPF</b> built on the .NET Core, this provides a powerful framework for developing rich graphical user interfaces.
 Its extensive support for data binding, styles, and templates makes it ideal for creating complex user interactions required for this project.

-- <b>Integrated Development Environment:</b> I selected Visual Studio 2022 due to its comprehensive support for WPF and the .NET Framework, which were integral to building the UI for this project using C#.
+- <b>Integrated Development Environment:</b> I selected Visual Studio 2022 due to its comprehensive support for WPF and the .NET Core, which were integral to building the UI for this project using C#.
 Visual Studio's rich set of diagnostic tools, integrated version control, and CI/CD capabilities make it ideal for managing complex software projects.
 These features streamline the development process from coding in C# to designing responsive interfaces and ensuring robust application performance.

 - <b>Version Controlling:</b> Along side my IDE I used GitHub for version controlling to create changes within my main and experimental branches.
 This is an indispensable tool for testing experimental updates before pushing to the main branch and avoiding destructive alterations the can hurt functionality or create bugs.
 GitHub allows for a remote repository for an off-side code base that adds safety and remote capabilities.